Inholland-student/Comic-book-library/README.md

 docker compose down

 # Stack:

-Frontend: Vue.js (keep it simple, no unnecessary complexity)
+Frontend: Vue.js (version 3)
-Backend: Python (Flask or FastAPI — recommend the simpler one for this use case)
+Backend: Python (flask)
-Database: MySQL with phpMyAdmin for local management All services run in Docker containers via Docker Compose (local only, no cloud)
+Database: MySQL with phpMyAdmin for local management All services run in Docker containers via Docker Compose (local only, no cloud for now)

 # Security practices used